DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Moreover, I should thank you."

 Jeanne stood from round table.
-Then Urza's Federation symbol of hope give small bow toward both Rinne and Kay.
+Then Urza's Federation symbol of hope give small bow toward both Rinne and Kai.

 "I read the report.
 There was 9 invaders.